Davis-T/waysToUbuntu/readme.txt

 find the ways to learn Linux
 so started in Ubuntu 18.04
+vim in use